The Harvard Geospatial Library (HGL) is a place to search for and download many types of geospatial data.

 The search covers not only Harvard's holdings, but data available at other institutions around the country, such as MIT and Stanford.
 While you may not be able to download all of their data due to licensing restrictions, you can discover what exists and contact us for information about how to request the Harvard Library purchase a data set.

-The HGL also contains census data from around the world, including some historical data.
-You can also download road networks, elevation models, place names and locations, historic map images, and many other types.
+HGL contains census data from around the world, including historical data.
+You can also download road networks, elevation models, place names and locations, historic map images, and many other layers.